vishvajeet-dubey/learningWorkspace/SQL/SqlBook_by_vishva.md

 );

---inserting the sample value in table3 insert into table3 values
+--inserting sample value in table3 insert into table3 values
 (1),
 (1),